light.htm

 Ascor QC8 extension cable. $65

-Ascor 11" diameter reflectors, $25 ea., 3 for $60.
-A 4th one is pretty beat up and has a hole punched in it for an umbrella shaft, $10.
+Ascor 11" diameter reflector, pretty beat up and has a hole punched in it for an umbrella shaft.
+It is the only Ascor reflector I have left. $15.

 6 Ascor series 600 heads in need of repair, or for parts, with 8 pin Amphenol round connector.
 The 2 head to stand tilting connectors you see in the photo have been sold; there are no head to stand tilting connectors included.
-The balance is $80.
-My guess is that there are several working heads in the lot; just add tubes and modeling lights.
+Ascor heads work directly on Speedotron Blackline.
+I have put several to use in equipment I have built or altered.
+For instance, the Johnson Ventlight focusing spotlight on boom stand has an Ascor head in it.
+My guess is that there are several working heads in the lot; just add tubes and modeling lights. $100 for the lot.
 If you just want one head that has been tested and is guaranteed to work, the price is $60.

 ASCORLIGHT RING LIGHT